Tim Anderson Preview, Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to rank 23rd in baseball in home runs allowed (179 total, 1.3 per game).
+- Royals pitchers combine to rank 24th in baseball in home runs given up (182 total, 1.3 per game).

-- The righty's most recent appearance came on Saturday, Aug.
-26 against the Seattle Mariners, when he tossed four innings, surrendering four earned runs while allowing nine hits.
+- In his most recent outing on Saturday against the Boston Red Sox, the right-hander threw eight innings, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.